ENCODE-DCC/hic-pipeline/docs/input.md

 # Input JSON

 An input JSON file includes all input parameters and metadata for running pipelines.
-Items 1), 2) and 3) are mandatory.
-Items 4) and 5) are optional so that our pipeline will use default values if they are not defined.
-However,
+Items 1), 2), 3), 4) and 5) are mandatory.
+Item 6) is optional so that our pipeline will use default values if it is not defined.

 * Mandatory

-1. Reference genome.
-2. Input data file paths/URIs.
+1. Input FASTQ file pairs.
-3. Adapters to be trimmed.
+2. Reference genome bwa index.
+3. Reference genome chromosome sizes.
+4. Restriction site locations in the reference genome sequence.
+5. Sequence of the ligation site

 * Optional

-4. Pipeline parameters.
+6. Pipeline parameters.
-5. Resource settings for jobs.

 ## Templates